MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

-- Fixed an issue with manually triggered backups being flagged as incomplete when they fail a prerequisite condition.
 - Fixed unreliable logic when detecting a process.
 - Fixed an unexpected error that could occur while monitoring games detected with a window title.
 - Added a new setting to control "Two-Pass Detection"